Rosayxy/Rosayxy.github.io/_posts/2025-12-13-seccon-14-quals-writeup.md

 ## Cursed PQ

 What the heck am I supposed to do with heap arbitrary write, no leaks, restricted allocation size(so no house of water), and no partial overwrites.
 Out of ideas.

+Update: Crazyman hinted for using house of muney.
+Will check on it later.